Q. I would like to have a Registered Dietitian come to my program’s event, or present a workshop for my clients. Can you do this for me?

 Q. Are academic credits given for completing the Dietetic Internship?

 A. On-site interns register for 6 graduate credits in the fall semester, and 6 graduate credits in the spring, for a total of 12 credits for the year.
 Note that these courses *ARE* the internship, and not additional courses beyond the internship required hours.
-Upon completion of the internship, these 12 credits can be applied towards the 45 credit MPH degree in Public Health Nutrition.
+Upon completion of the internship, 9 of these credits can be applied towards the 42 credit MPH degree in Public Health Nutrition.
 The internship can be done as a non-degree student.
 Continuation through the MPH is optional.
 Distance interns also have a non-credit option, for which no academic credits are given.

 Q. Is financial aid available for interns?